 Regular attendance is very important to a child's education and progress in school.
-When necessary for your student to be absent please call the school office at 970-882-4688 before 8:30 a.m. to excuse them.
+When necessary for your student to be absent there are two options available; use the online district absence form (https://doloresschools.org/absence-form-elementary/) or call the school office at 970-882-4688 before 8:30 a.m. to excuse them.
 Unverified absences will be marked as unexcused.